 ABSTRACT

 Background: Evidence regarding the implications of reporting polysubstance use (PSU) at admission on substance use treatment (SUT) outcomes is limited.
-Moreover, most studies come from the Global North and have focused on individual substances in isolation, with one SUT episode, and have considered PSU as an exclusion criterion for studies on treatment effectiveness, raising concerns about its translatability to real health contexts.
+Moreover, most studies come from the Global North and have focused on individual substances in isolation, with one SUT episode.
+They also have considered PSU as an exclusion criterion for studies on treatment effectiveness, raising concerns about its translatability to real health contexts.
 Therefore, it is crucial to determine the role of reporting PSU in treatment non-completion (i.e., treatment dropouts) to improve treatment for these groups, especially outside the Global North.

-Methods: This retrospective cohort study was based on adult treatment records from the Chilean National Substance Use Agency from 2010 to 2019.
+Methods: This comprehensive retrospective cohort study was based on adult treatment records from the Chilean National Substance Use Agency from 2010 to 2019.
 A total of 13,317 individuals were analyzed, with 70,854 treatment episodes.
 SUT completion status was categorized as completed or non-completed.
 The primary outcome was treatment non-completion.
-We used Poisson general estimating equations, controlling for several covariates of each patient, to measure the relative risk (RR) and 95% confidence intervals (95% CI) of non-completion by reporting PSU.
-Sensitivity analyses used weighting, accounting for the inverse intensity of the treatments.
+We used Poisson general estimating equations, controlling for several covariates of each patient, to estimate the relative risk (RR) and 95% confidence intervals (95% CI) of non-completion by reporting PSU.
+Sensitivity analyses used marginal structural models through use of weights, accounting for the inverse intensity of the treatments.

-Results: The risk of non-completion was significantly higher in intensive ambulatory settings for the general population (RR 1.04 95% CI 1.01-1.07) and in women-only residential settings (RR 1.14 95% CI 1.06-1.23).
-However, this association was not consistent across all treatment settings (Cochran's Q = 14.49, p = 0.0059).
-The sensitivity analyses were consistent with the main results in terms of direction and magnitude.
+Results: The risk of non-completion was higher in intensive ambulatory settings for the general population (RR 1.04 95% CI 1.01-1.07) and in women-only residential settings (RR 1.14 95% CI 1.06-1.23).
+However, this association was inconsistent across all treatment settings (Cochran's Q = 14.49, p = 0.0059).
+Sensitivity analyses were consistent with the main results regarding direction and magnitude.

 Conclusions: Reporting PSU at admission was modestly associated with a higher risk of non-completion.
 The analysis, adjusted for various covariates and accounting for irregular observation times, highlighted the association between PSU reporting and treatment outcomes in specific settings.
-This underscores the necessity for personalized interventions tailored to patients reporting PSU in different treatment settings.
+This study is one of the few from outside the Global North and could have significant implications for substance use treatment worldwide.
+Findings underscore the necessity for personalized interventions tailored to patients reporting PSU in different treatment settings.

 Keywords: Polysubstance use; Substance use; Treatment non-completion; Administrative data; Chile.